 This isn’t implying that you can’t handle those three things yourself, of course, but a natural writer will typically be more concentrated on errors than somebody who doesn’t do it for a living.
 Not to mention, they’ll most likely be familiar with the tools needed to take care of common writing mistakes.

-Tools like Grammarly can be excellent in the hands of pretty much anybody, but a writer can truly unlock the potential of creating excellent content and making sure it has no errors that can quickly scare off a potential client.
+Tools like Grammarly can be excellent in the hands of pretty much anybody.
+But a writer and/or editor can truly unlock the potential of creating excellent content.
+They will also make sure that your content is error-free, which can scare off a potential client.

 Tip: Make sure your writer can put in the extra effort in proofreading what they wrote.
-Making this a requirement can ensure that no errors slip through, because they’re only human after all!
+Making this a requirement can ensure that no errors slip through.
+They’re only human after all!

 3. They Can Be Less Expensive Than You May Think

-You can find talented writers on freelance workplaces like Upwork and LinkedIn, who will produce amazing content for you at a low cost, and who will be happy to take on new projects whenever you have them.
+You can find talented writers on freelance workplaces like Upwork and LinkedIn.
+These freelancers can produce amazing content for you at a low cost, and they are happy to take on new projects whenever you have them.
 Finding the right writer on these sites, however, can be hit and miss.
 You’ll need to put in a bit of time to read over profiles and check past work experience.
 Plus, the writer you hire doesn’t always work out, and you may end up having to start from scratch halfway through the project.
 But if you need to stick to a lower budget, then sacrificing a little of your own time is the price you have to pay.